surangaa/AmazonAutomationTest/README.md

 ## Issues faced

-- Faced difficulty in locating some elements as they were not given unique id or name attribute.
+- Faced difficulty in locating some elements as they were not having any unique id or name attribute.

 Workaround - try to find the xpath of the elements.
 For this install 'Chropath' browser extension and find xpath to uniquely loacte an element.